 The overall goal of this program is to recruit talented postdoctoral health professionals and allied scientists for training in research designed to examine the efficacy, effectiveness, safety, mechanisms of action and cost-benefits of complementary and alternative medical therapies (CAM), and integrative medicine.
 Through our three-year training program, fellows will be rigorously trained in research methodology, receive a firm grounding in CAM concepts and research issues, participate in the ongoing research of their mentors, develop and conduct studies that will create the foundation for future trials, and participate in the development of innovative tools and measurements for CAM and integrative approaches to care.
 We expect the program to produce highly qualified, successful investigators whose careers will contribute substantially to research in CAM.

 Trainees will be hired for a three-year interdisciplinary program designed for physicians, as well as doctoral-level behavioral and social scientists, and doctoral level credentialed CAM practitioners.
 The program consists of seminars and formal course work, individual mentoring, research projects, elective seminars and classes, teaching, and a number of optional activities.

 Integrative Medicine Post-doctoral Research Fellowships are open to individuals with doctoral degrees (e.g., MD, PhD, DO).
 In order to qualify for this federally funded grant, an applicant must be a U.S. citizen, a non-citizen national or a foreign national possessing a visa permitting permanent U.S. residence.
 Having a temporary or student visa is not acceptable under this grant.
 We plan on hiring two trainees in the first year, and two additional trainees in each of the second and third years.
 The University of North Carolina is an Equal Opportunity Employer.

-Positions are filled for 2011-12; however, inquiries are invited/encouraged.
+We are now accepting applications for 2014; inquiries are invited/encouraged.
 Application materials include: